-Overall for Years 5-6 combined a UK sample of 8,879 addresses was selected from 323 PSUs.
-In each PSU, a number of addresses (27 in Year 5, 28 in Year 6) were randomly selected.
+Overall for Years 7-8 a UK sample of 8,848 addresses was selected from 316 PSUs.
+In each PSU, 28 addresses were randomly selected.
 At each address, the interviewer established the number of households and, in cases where there were two or more, selected one household at random.

-In order to achieve (as far as possible) equal numbers of adults and children in the sample, at some addresses only children were selected to take part.
+In order to achieve (as far as possible) equal numbers of adults (aged 19+ years) and children (aged 1.5-18 years) in the sample, at some addresses only children were selected to take part.
 The addresses were randomly allocated to one of two groups to determine whether an adult and a child, or a child only, was selected for interview.

-At nine of the selected addresses the interviewer selected one adult and, where present, one child for inclusion in the survey ("basic" addresses).
-The remaining addresses (18 in Year 5, 19 in Year 6) were for a "child boost" and the interviewer only carried out interviews in households with children.
+At 10 of the selected addresses the interviewer selected one adult and, where present, one child for inclusion in the survey ("basic" addresses).
+The 18 remaining addresses were for a "young person/child boost" and the interviewer only carried out interviews in households with children.
 In households containing more than one eligible person (adult and/or child), interviewers selected the participant(s) using a random selection procedure.

-In total 1,288 adults and 1,258 children gave fully productive interviews (consisting of three or four diary days).
-Overall in Years 5-6 combined, 57% of adults (730) and 28% of children (352) who had completed a diary went on to give a blood sample.
+In total 1417 adults and 1306 children gave fully productive interviews (consisting of three or four diary days).
+Of these (i.e. those who had completed a diary), 50% of adults (704) and 25% of children (329) went on to give a blood sample.